umbertopicchini/umbertopicchini.github.io/_pages/about.md

 On this site you will find many ways to contact me and follow my research.

-Please [get in touch](contact) with me to talk about biomedical modelling, statistical inference (especially Bayesian), likelihood-free inference, and all Monte Carlo statistical methods.
+Please [get in touch](contact) to talk about biomedical modelling, statistical inference (especially Bayesian), likelihood-free inference, and all Monte Carlo statistical methods.